1. When and where is the next sitting of the MRII Examination?

 17. Who compiles the examination questions?

-Dr. Brian Place, former Head of the School of Science, Galway Mayo Institute of Technology, Galway, and Dr. Brendan O’Connor, Senior Lecturer, DCU.
+Dr. Brian Place, former Head of the School of Science, Galway Mayo Institute of Technology, Galway, and Prof. Brendan O’Connor, Senior Lecturer, DCU.

 18. When will I receive the results?